y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 disk space and have higher memory requirements.
 The amount of system resources will be proportional to the amount of Fluent Bit tags.
 With `use_disk_buffer` off, the plugin will immediately process each chunk and send it to S3.

+Logs are stored on the disk as IR and Zstd compressed IR.
+If the plugin were to crash, stored logs will be sent to S3 when Fluent Bit restarts.
+The upload index restarts on recovery.

 ### S3 Objects